encointer/book/src/testnet-gesell-tutorial.md

 The ceremony phase will change to ATTESTING before the date of the ceremony.

 An encointer ceremony happens at high sun on the same day all over the world.
 This way, no single person can attend more than one meetup.
 At each meetup, participants attest each others personhood.
 For this testnet, however, we don't care about real time or physical presence as we're testing with bot communities.
-The following diagram shows the final vision and how it maps to this testnet

-TODO Link
+See [Time Warping](./testnets.html#time-warping-for-testnets) to learn how the timing maps between mainnet and Gesell.

 Our bot communities can perform meetups simply with the following lines.
 In later networks, a mobile app will be used (similar to what we demonstrated in PoC1).